William Wyrley

 William Wyrley (1565–1618) was an English antiquarian and officer of arms, who became Rouge Croix pursuivant.

 Life

 Born in Staffordshire, he was the son of Augustine Wyrley of Wyrley, Staffordshire, and of Netherseal, and his wife Mary, daughter of Walter Charnells of Snarestone, Leicestershire.
 Educated at a country grammar school, he was taken on while still young as an amanuensis by the antiquary Samson Erdeswicke.

 Soon after 1592, Wyrley left Erdeswicke's service, and then matriculated from Balliol College, Oxford on 29 November 1594, aged 29.
 At Oxford he apparently encountered William Burton, and they later made a joint survey of churches in Leicestershire.
 On 15 May 1604 Wyrley was appointed Rouge Croix pursuivant at the College of Arms.
+He took part in the funeral procession of Henry Frederick, Prince of Wales in 1612.

 He died at the college on 16 February 1618, and was buried in St Benet's, Paul's Wharf.

 Legacy

 Some portion of Wyrley's collections of arms and monumental inscriptions made in Leicestershire and other counties, as well as in churches in and near London, was acquired by Ralph Sheldon of Weston, Long Compton, Warwickshire.
 He is said to have bequeathed Wyrley's manuscripts, on his death in 1684, to the College of Arms.
 Identified as being of Wyrley's composition is Vincent MS. 197, entitled Church Notes of Leicestershire, Warwickshire, Northampton, York, Rutland, and Staffordshire.
 Notes by Wyrley on Staffordshire genealogy were incorporated in the edition of Erdeswicke's Survey of Staffordshire edited by Thomas Harwood in 1820.